TheAlokkushwaha/AirAware/README.md

     npm install
     ```

-3. Create a `.env` file in the `frontend` directory with the following content:
+3. Create a `.env` file in the `backend` directory with the following content:

     ```env
     EMAIL_USER=Notification sender email